 6. Grow Your List Organically

 Don’t buy email addresses to add to your list.
 It won’t help you increase your open rates, because the names you buy may not be interested in your product.
 The best leads are people who are actually interested in your business and want to know about your products or services.
-You can try offering a free eBook, white paper, free video series, or running a contest to get new email addresses.
+You can use lead generation software to track who has visited your product or service pages and in turn use on-site retargeting with specific calls-to-action (CTAs) to entice them to buy; you can also sync your existing email contacts with your lead generation tool in order to identify those users and track your referral source.
+Another tactic is offering a free eBook, white paper, free video series, or running a contest to get new email addresses.
 These are more natural ways to grow your list, which will help your open rates in the long run.

 7. Be conscious of any government regulations related to your industry